Udemy vs Skillshare: Which is Best? An in-depth Comparison (2021)

 Another notable feature in the debate of Udemy vs Skillshare is that Udemy has the ability to create assignments.
 To do this, choose ‘Assignment’ from the list of lesson types.
 You’ll be asked to title the assignment.

 Once the title is saved, the assignment will appear in your course outline.

 Hover your mouse over the lesson title and click on the pencil icon that appears.
 This will take you to the assignment editor, which is divided into four sections:

-- Basic info – This is where you can enter the title, description, and estimated time duration of the assignment.
+- Basic info — this is where you can enter the title, description and estimated duration of the assignment.

-- Solutions – This area allows you to upload files with assignment solutions.
-There is no rich text area for direct input on this page.
+- Solutions — this area allows you to upload files with assignment solutions.
+There’s no rich text area for direct input on this page.